 That Jesus should call God “my God” is unsettling if one supposes that he was somehow coeternal with his father, but it is characteristic of the Messiah (Ps 18, 22:10, 40:8, 89:26, Isa 49:4f, Mic 5:4).
 On the cross he cried, “My God, my God, why have you forsaken me?”
 After the resurrection he told his disciples, “I am ascending to my Father and your Father, to my God and your God.”
 The psalm has him say, “I will tell of your name to my brothers; in the midst of the congregation I will sing your praise” (Heb 2:12).
 Ultimately we will all be children of the Father (Heb 2:11).

-The emphasis on ‘white garments’ is an emphasis on holiness.
+White garments betoken holiness.
 Garments clothe our nakedness (Gen 3:21) because we all have a knowledge of good and evil, and those who are in the flesh cannot please God (Rom 8:8); ‘with my flesh I serve the law of sin’ (Rom 7:25).
-Garments cover our sin; they are a provision of God (Gen 3:21) and, figuratively speaking, need to be kept clean.
+Covering our sin, they are a provision of God (Gen 3:21) and, figuratively speaking, they need to be kept clean.
 In the life to come we will be ‘further clothed’, not naked (II Cor 5:1-4).
 Resurrection to eternal life is implicit in the sacrificial system that God instituted when he made for the first human beings clothes of skins (Gen 4:4).
-The ‘book [or scroll] of life’ contains the names of those appointed to eternal life (Acts 13:48, Rev 13:8), but the names can be erased (Ex 32:33, Ps 69:28, Heb 6:4-6, 2 Pet 2:20f), as witness the parable about the ten maidens.
+The ‘book [or scroll] of life’ contains the names of those appointed to eternal life (Acts 13:48, Rev 13:8), but their names can be erased (Ex 32:33, Ps 69:28, Heb 6:4-6, 2 Pet 2:20f), as witness the parable about the ten maidens.
 Again, belief in a resurrection is implicit in the Old Testament passages.